 Landing up at a meditation session instead of a Christmas party changed the author’s life, as she found her guru

 The confluence of the seeker’s aspiration and Divine Grace is how I would define a master or a guru.
-A guru is the consciousness that propels from within, and calls from without.
-You never really know whether it was your aspiration that called forth grace in your life, or the grace that ignited your aspiration.
+A guru is a consciousness that propels from within and calls from without.
+You never really know whether it was your aspiration that called forth grace in your life or the grace that ignited your aspiration.

 I first wondered about it in 2010, when by the quirk of fate, I found myself at a meditation session run by someone called Mohan, instead of a swanky Christmas party in Delhi.
 An hour and a ‘shaktipat’ later I wondered, “Did I find this experience or did this experience find me?”
 But one thing I was sure of was that I had come to the right place.

 Mohanji says, “The guru is not a form or a person.
 Guru is a principle.
 It could take human form and talk, or it could come as a message from nature.”

 Who is Mohanji?

 Mohanji is a normal human being with a high profile corporate job in Muscat, a wife, and a daughter.
 On another level, beyond the physical plane, he is a Siddha, a spiritual master.

 |“There are two powers that alone can effect in their conjunction the great and difficult thing which is the aim of our endeavor, – a fixed and unfailing aspiration that calls from below and – a supreme Grace from above that answers.”